-Congratulations!
-You’ve finally treated yourself to a new car and are enjoying that warm glow inside, every time you walk toward your prized motor.
-But how long will that shiver of excitement continue to run down your spine?
-Weeks?
-Months?
-Years, even?
+So, you’ve treated yourself to a new car and you’re enjoying that warm glow of pride every time you see your new set of wheels.
+But how long will that new car feeling last?

-Naturally, washing the car will get some of that sparkle back.
-But over time, paintwork effectively becomes tired, and needs some TLC to bring it back to peak perfection.
-That’s where car polish and wax come in; the two are used to make cars look as radiant as a freshly bloomed rose.
+It could be that your excitement starts to wear off as soon as your car loses that showroom shine.
+Washing it will get some of that sparkle back but, over time, the paintwork will likely need some TLC to bring it back to its former glory.
+That’s where car polish and wax come in; they’re both used to help cars look their best.

 Why should drivers polish and wax a car?

 No-one has to polish and wax a car.
 But those who do could be helping their car maintain its looks for longer.
 And not only that, it might even improve the price you get if you choose to sell it.